Japan withholds dues to UNESCO over listing of Nanjing Massacre file

 TOKYO, Oct.
 14, Kyodo

-Japan has been withholding financial contributions to UNESCO, Foreign Minister Fumio Kishida said Friday, following Japan's criticism of the U.N. body for listing as the Memory of the World last year Chinese documents relating to the 1937 Nanjing Massacre.
+Japan has been withholding this year's financial contributions to UNESCO totaling some 4.4 billion yen ($42 million), Foreign Minister Fumio Kishida said Friday, following Tokyo's criticism of the U.N. body for last year listing Chinese documents relating to the 1937 Nanjing Massacre as a Memory of the World.

-Kishida told reporters that the decision to withhold the dues was made after weighing the matter in a "comprehensive" manner, but Japan has been urging the U.N.
+Kishida told reporters that the decision to withhold the dues was made after weighing the matter in a "comprehensive" manner.
+Japan has been urging the U.N.
 Educational, Scientific and Cultural Organization to improve the heritage program's screening process.

-The documents, submitted by China in 2014, concerned the widespread killings of Chinese citizens and soldiers following the 1937 capture of Nanjing by the Japanese military.
-The three-part documents were included in the heritage list last October.
+Japan has been the de facto top UNESCO funder over the past few years, with the United States having frozen its payments from 2011 onwards due to its opposition to Palestinian membership.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.